blume0F/chukkhuwala-shops-angular-app/README.md

-# Chukkhuwala
+# Chukkhuwala-Shops
 Angular CRUD application built using angular-material, firebase & angular.
 Users can post their shops details, search for their shops, implementation of paginator to navigate to next page.
-App also include Your shop section where user can see the shops posted by the them, and only the origin creater of the post can edit or delete their post.
+App also include `My Shops` section where users can see the shops posted by the them, and only the origin creater of the post can edit or delete their post.
 Go see it live on https://chukkhuwala.web.app

 # Setup
 Hit `npm install` to install all the dependencies.
 And put your own firebase config in environment.ts and environment.prod.ts files for the application to communicate to backend using firebase.

 ## Development server